Why is the New iOS 14 Public Version So Buggy and How to Fix It

-You might already know that the iOS 14 beta public is now out and is available under the developer’s program.
-Though, there have been a lot of rumors and speculations about the iOS 14 beta version recently.
-If you also wish to know more about iOS 14 beta release date, major features, etc. then you have come to the right place.
-In this guide, I will let you know how to install iOS 14 beta on iPhone and fix various bugs that it might cause on your device.
+You might already know that the iOS 14 public is now out and is available under the developer’s program.
+Though, there have been a lot of rumors and speculations about the iOS 14 version recently.
+If you also wish to know more about iOS 14 release date, major features, etc. then you have come to the right place.
+In this guide, I will let you know how to install iOS 14 on iPhone and fix various bugs that it might cause on your device.

 Part 1: What Are Some New Features in iOS 14?

-If you are not sure whether you should install iOS 14 beta or not, then have a look at some of its prominent features at first.
+If you are not sure whether you should install iOS 14 or not, then have a look at some of its prominent features at first.

 Home Screen Widgets